A conversation in a gay bar changed my opinion on sexuality

 2T988MC

-This is the story of how I changed my mind on sexuality.
+This is the story of how I changed my mind on theology and sexuality.

 I was visiting Boystown, one of the first officially-designated LGBT neighbourhoods in the United States, while recording interviews for a BBC World Service documentary, later broadcast as God and Gays: Bridging the Gulf